One-Loop Tensor Power Spectrum from a Non-Canonical Spectator Field during Inflation: Cosmological Setup

 \section{Cosmological Setup}

-In this paper, we consider a massive non-minimal spectator field model, which serves as a source for generating PBHs \cite{Pi:2021dft,Meng:2022low}.
+In this paper, we consider a massive {non-canonical spectator field} model, which serves as a source for generating PBHs \cite{Pi:2021dft,Meng:2022low}.
 The action involving the inflaton field $\phi$ and the spectator field $\chi$ is given by